Best Prosecco for Spritz: What to Buy and Why It Actually Matters

 Beyond Aperol: Where Botanical Concentrates Come In

 The classic spritz formula is prosecco plus something bitter or sweet plus soda.
-What you put in the middle is where things get interesting.
+What you put in the middle is the part that changes the drink most.

 Jo's Tonics are botanical concentrates designed to work exactly this way.
-Add one part Jo's to two parts prosecco, top with soda, and you've built a spritz that tastes like something you'd order at a bar in Milan — without needing a full bottle of Aperol or a liqueur license.
-The Original tonic syrup brings bitter citrus and floral notes.
-The Orange Fennel goes somewhere entirely different.
+Add one part Jo's to two parts prosecco, top with soda, and you've built a spritz with real bitter and floral flavor, without opening a full bottle of Aperol or a liqueur.
+The Original tonic syrup brings bitter citrus and floral notes; the Orange Fennel takes the drink in a savory, herbal direction.

-Explore the full tonic and spritz collection or read more about building spritzes at home in our spritz and botanical drinks guide.
+Explore the full tonic and spritz collection or read more in our spritz and botanical drinks guide.

-Does the prosecco brand matter for Aperol Spritz?
+Does the prosecco brand matter for an Aperol Spritz?

-It matters more than most people think, but less than wine snobs would have you believe.
-The key variable is dryness.
+It matters more than most people think, but the key variable is dryness, not brand.
 Pick any Brut-style prosecco in the $12-18 range and you'll have a solid base.
 Brand differences are subtle in a finished cocktail.

 Can I use Champagne or Cava instead of prosecco?

 Yes.
 Cava Brut works almost identically and is often cheaper.
-Champagne works but you lose the Italian character, and spending $40 on a bottle you're mixing into a cocktail rarely makes sense.
-Prosecco's light, clean profile was designed for this kind of drink.
+Champagne works but you lose the Italian character, and spending $40 on a bottle you're mixing rarely makes sense.

 What's the difference between DOC and DOCG prosecco?

-DOC (Denominazione di Origine Controllata) covers a broader region across Veneto and Friuli.
-DOCG (with the extra G for Garantita) is stricter, covering only the Conegliano-Valdobbiadene hills in the Veneto.
-DOCG proseccos tend to have more complexity and better structure, and they're worth the extra few dollars when you're sipping rather than mixing.
+DOC covers a broader region across Veneto and Friuli.
+DOCG (with the extra G for Garantita) is stricter, covering only the Conegliano-Valdobbiadene hills.
+DOCG proseccos tend to have more complexity and are worth the extra few dollars when sipping rather than mixing.

 How many Aperol Spritzes does one bottle of prosecco make?